hubblr/react-side-content-accordion/README.md

 ## Styles

+**Quick Start**

 To quickly try out this component with some simple transition animations like in the [example above](#example), you may just import the included example styles:

 ```jsx
 import 'react-side-content-accordion/dist/example.css';
 ```

+**Custom Styling**

 For custom styling, you can add your own class names to components as you see fit or base your styles on the class names used by the components.

-If you are using [AccordionSectionTextContent](#accordionsectiontextcontent), you likely want to include ```overflow: hidden;```.
-You likely also want to set ```opacity: 0;``` for inactive side content (as by default, all side content is rendered within the [AccordionSideContentContainer](#accordionsidecontentcontainer)).
+Based on the way the components work internally, there are some css rules you likely want to adopt in any case.
+As such, if you are using [AccordionSectionTextContent](#accordionsectiontextcontent), you should include ```overflow: hidden;```, as otherwise height based contraction of sections will not work.
+You should also set ```opacity: 0;``` for inactive side content, as by default, all side content is rendered within the [AccordionSideContentContainer](#accordionsidecontentcontainer).
+Both these rules are set in the example stylesheet which can be used as initial orientation here.

 ## License